pawelc/docs/toread_prob.md

 1997 - Counterexamples in Probability
 1999 - Probability Theory and Statistical Inference Econometric Modeling with Observational Data (book) 2001 - Gaussianization
-2010 - Copula Processes
+2001 - An introduction to statistical modelling of extreme values 2010 - Copula Processes
 2015 - Distilling intractable generative models
 2015 - Picture A probabilistic programming language for scene perception